Innovation Development Programme

 One example of an opportunity that requires a change of mindset, he says, is the retro market.
 “In one of the workshops we looked at how Polaroid were tackling this - and it’s very big in the hi-fi field as well.
 Instead of regarding it as a curiosity or a threat, it’s a challenge that can be turned around to our advantage.
 That’s what the programme does: it gives you a lot of extra confidence about how you tackle things, creates the space to question what you’re doing – and then helps you find a better way to do it.”

 "Change is accelerating at an ever increasing pace and for business this means exciting new opportunities and markets to explore.
 For Cumbria businesses, this is a chance to evaluate new opportunities through workshops, business tools and a trusted peer network.
 Over six months, businesses will access our expertise and support on their journey to developing tangible and innovative business ideas.”
-Angela Moore, Project Delivery Manager
+Zoe Detko, Project Delivery Manager

 Costs & Apply

-This programme is fully funded, and available to European Regional Development Fund (ERDF) eligible businesses.
-Businesses must meet the ERDF criteria as below:
+This programme is fully funded and available to businesses which are eligible under the European Regional Development Fund (ERDF) criteria, as follows:

 - Based in Cumbria